Origin | Lateral and medial condyles of femur Popliteal surface of femur |

 Location & Overview

-The gastrocnemius muscle is a fundamental muscle of the lower leg used for walking and postural purposes.
-The gastrocnemius has two heads, a medial and a lateral head.
-The medial head is generally thicker and wider than the lateral head.
-These two heads connect to the epicondyles of the femur.
-Combined together with the soleus, the gastrocnemius forms what is commonly referred to at the ‘calf muscle’.
-The official term for the grouping of these two muscles is the ‘triceps surae’.
-Along with the plantaris muscle, these three muscles make up the superficial flexor group of the lower leg.
-The gastrocnemius is the most superficial of these three muscles, meaning it is closest to the skin’s surface [1] [2] [3].
+The gastrocnemius muscle is an essential muscle in the lower leg responsible for walking and maintaining posture.
+It is composed of two heads, namely the medial and lateral heads, with the former being thicker and wider than the latter.
+These two heads are connected to the epicondyles of the femur and, when combined with the soleus muscle, form what is commonly known as the ‘calf muscle’.
+The technical term for this group of muscles is the ‘triceps surae’, which also includes the plantaris muscle.
+Together, these three muscles make up the superficial flexor group of the lower leg, with the gastrocnemius being the most superficial, or closest to the surface of the skin [1] [2] [3].

-Here we can see pictured the gastrocnemius muscle in isolation.
+Here we can see the gastrocnemius from a posterior view.

 Here we can see pictured the gastrocnemius muscle, as well as the calcaneal tendon (also known as the Achilles tendon).
 The calcaneal tendon is highlighted in green.